nextzen/nextzen.js/docs/get-started.md

 mapzen.js requires an API key for access to Mapzen services.
 These services include [Mapzen Search](https://mapzen.com/documentation/search/) and the [vector tile service](https://mapzen.com/documentation/vector-tiles/) used by [Mapzen Basemaps](https://mapzen.com/documentation/cartography/styles/).

-While [rate limits](https://mapzen.com/documentation/overview/#rate-limits) apply to each service individually, mapzen.js allows one global key to be set and used by all services.
+While [rate limits](https://mapzen.com/documentation/overview/rate-limits) apply to each service individually, mapzen.js allows one global key to be set and used by all services.
 (Don’t worry–sharing the same API key between different services will not affect individual rate limits.
 They don’t share limits.)
-Find out more about [API keys and rate limits](https://mapzen.com/documentation/overview/#rate-limits) or [sign up for your own key now](https://mapzen.com/developers/).
+Find out more about how to [get started limits](https://mapzen.com/documentation/overview/) or [sign up for your own key now](https://mapzen.com/developers/).

 Once you've created an API key, keep the Developer page open because you will need to insert the API key later.

 ### Create an index page

 To get started making your map, you will need to use a text editor to update the HTML.

-Suggested text editor applications include [Atom - OS X, Windows, Linux](https://atom.io/); [Notepad++ - Windows](https://notepad-plus-plus.org/); [TextWrangler - OS X](http://www.barebones.com/products/textwrangler/); and  [Sublime - OS X, Windows, Linux; free trial](http://www.sublimetext.com/).
-While you can use the apps installed with your operating system, such as Notepad or TextEdit, they do not provide the helpful indentations, code coloring and autocomplete, or text alignment options found in the other editors.
-For TextEdit, you must go to the Format menu and click Make Plain Text to use the plain-text version of the file.
-Do not use an app that applies rich formatting, such as Word or Wordpad.
+See some of Mapzen's [suggested text editors](https://mapzen.com/documentation/guides/install-text-editor/) in the developer guide documentation.

 The end of the page has a finished version of the HTML that you can use to check your work or review if you need to troubleshoot an error.